AnotherAsianFailure/A-Minimalistic-Websocket-Server/README.md

 # A-Minimalistic-Websocket-Server
-A work-in-progess software of an absent-minded idiot, written entirely in C, with occasional instances of plagiarizing code and use of open-source libraries.<br><br>
+An inadequate and substandard software of an absent-minded idiot, written entirely in C, with occasional instances of plagiarizing code and use of open-source libraries.<br><br>
 Imported Libraries Are: base64.c, sha1.c, and sha1.h.
+*(Vibe-coding is Not Allowed Here!)*

 ## Compiling From Source (Linux):
 *(You have no other choice [insert evil face emoji])*